 - Player Info

 Wenatchee Senior Softball operates a multi-divisional summer league that typically runs from April into mid-July.
-At the end of the season there is a team-optional season sendoff tournament and a league sponsored (aka "free") A+ picnic-style banquet for WSS players and their families.
-Player league fees are currently $20 per player for the season for one team and $40 if you elect to play on two teams.
-Like all leagues that are part of the Apple Valley Softball Association (AVSA), a majority portion of those fees are paid to AVSA for their league administrative services and towards the field maintenance fund.
+At the end of the season there is a team-optional end of season tournament and a league sponsored (aka "free") A+ picnic-style banquet for WSS players and their families.

 Division I offers the most competitive level of play.
 Division I players tend to have several years of competitive softball or athletic experience, possess better than average softball skills, and thrive on competition.
 Many of these teams and players are regulars on the weekend tournament circuit.
 Generally male players aged 55 or less must play in Division I unless approved by a league committee as an exception.
 Division II aged male players (aged 56 to 61) are granted an automatic exception to play on a Division I team.

 Division II players are still competitive, have a fair amount of softball playing experience, but male players must be between the ages 56 to 61 unless approved by a league committee as an exception.
 Division III aged male players (over age 61) are granted an automatic exception to play on a Division II team.